CharmingBlaze/three-edit-buddy/README.md

 #### EditableMesh

-The main mesh data structure that supports flexible face types.
+The main mesh data structure that supports flexible face types and topology editing.

 ```typescript
 const mesh = new EditableMesh();